goku1610/EDU_ContentPersonalizer/README.md

 └── venv/                       # Python virtual environment
 ```

+## Important Notes
+- **The `dirr` directory must contain only a single file at a time.** Having multiple files in this directory may cause unexpected behavior.
+- Make sure your source content file is properly formatted as .txt or .pdf.

-## How EduContentPersonalizer Works
+## How QUZZIZ Works

 ### Stage 1: Content Analysis
-In this stage, EduContentPersonalizer analyzes the educational content provided in the `dirr` directory using an LLM (Large Language Model) prompt:
+In this stage, QUZZIZ analyzes the educational content provided in the `dirr` directory using an LLM (Large Language Model) prompt:

 1. The system reads the content file (txt or pdf) from the `dirr` directory
 2. It applies a comprehensive analysis based on educational science methodologies: